carstene1ns/eracha/doc/san_scb_format.md

 SCB - coordinates?

 Not all SAN files have a corresponding SCB file, but they are clearly related.
+It seems that only enemies have it and other objects not.
+I guess, that it is related to the fact that they can hurt the player.

 SAN HEADER
 ----------